 He skipped an opportunity to organize with top black athletes after the Olympic Committee banned black sprinters Tommie Smith and John Carlos from participating in the games.

 A friend encouraged Simpson to participate in the protest.
 "I'm not black.
-I
+I'm O.J.," he replied, according to the friend interviewed in the ESPN documentary.

 He had nothing to say after LAPD officers were acquitted in the Rodney King case.